ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-15-Fuzz-Week-Day2-:-Building-Rust-Fuzzer.md

 Let's run it.
  <img src="/assets/images/Screenshot from 2021-06-07 10-41-27.png" alt="first atpcc">

 Yay!
-It worked, it started with unexpected high fcps, and my laptop screen is frozen after 2 seconds, maybe because I am running on all cores and opening Mozilla and VS at the same time, that is a lot of stuff for my laptop so I will continue with one core for now.
+It worked, it started with unexpected high fcps, and my laptop screen was frozen after 2 seconds, maybe because I am running on all cores and opening Mozilla and VS code at the same time, that is a lot of stuff for my laptop so I will continue with one core for now.